Fields of Study: Modern South Asia

 Advisor: Gyan Prakash

-Ninad holds a professional degree in Architecture from KRVIA, Mumbai University, a Master of City Planning from the Massachusetts Institute of Technology and an MA in History from Princeton.
+Ninad holds a B.Arch from Mumbai University, a Master of City Planning from the Massachusetts Institute of Technology and an MA in History from Princeton.